 SYPTE is an executive body of Sheffield City Region Combined Authority (CA) and as such is dependent upon it for its strategic direction.
-During the year the outcomes delivered by SYPTE have been aligned to the CA Transport Strategy and the priorities of the four Local Authorities in South Yorkshire.
-These priorities are to support economic growth, enhance social inclusion, reduce emissions and maximise safety.
+During the year the outcomes delivered by SYPTE have been aligned to the priorities of the four local authorities in South Yorkshire and the CA Transport Strategy.
+These priorities are to support inclusive economic growth, create healthy streets where people feel safe, improve the quality of our outdoors and promote, enable and adapt different technologies.
 SYPTE continues to deliver improved public transport connectivity, infrastructure investment, and local sustainable transport programmes helping people access jobs and training.

-SYPTE ANNUAL GOVERNANCE STATEMENT YEAR ENDED 31 MARCH 2017
+SYPTE ANNUAL GOVERNANCE STATEMENT YEAR ENDED 31 MARCH 2018

-The 2016/17 Corporate Priorities of SYPTE were set and agreed by the Executive Board within the context of the SCR Transport Strategy and Strategic Economic Plan (SEP), and were:
+The 2017/18 corporate priorities of SYPTE were set and agreed by the Executive Board within the context of the CA Transport Strategy and Strategic Economic Plan (SEP), and were to:

-- 1. Ensure SYPTE is prepared to meet the evolving needs and priorities of the Sheffield City region and its key stakeholders, supporting the delivery of its transport objectives. - 2.
+- 1. Ensure SYPTE is prepared to meet the evolving needs of the Sheffield City region and its key stakeholders, supporting the delivery of its objectives. - 2.
 Promote greater use of public transport across the region and shape the service offer to meet customer needs. - 3.
-Ensure the delivery of efficient and effective networks, facilities and services that deliver value for money and enhance the offer to customers though the introduction of new services and facilities. - 4.
-Develop the skills and capabilities needed by the organisation to deliver its service objectives. - Build a sustainable Financial Strategy that supports the regions public transport ambitions.
+Ensure the delivery of efficient and effective networks, facilities and services that deliver value for money and enhance the offer to customers through the introduction of new services and facilities. - 4.
+Develop the skills and capabilities needed by the organisation to deliver its service objectives. - 5.
+Build a sustainable financial strategy that supports the region's public transport ambitions.